xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/cli/digest.md

+## Vite CLI

-SvelteKit projects use Vite for most CLI operations, accessed via npm scripts:
+SvelteKit uses Vite as its build tool.
+The primary CLI commands are run via npm scripts:

 - `vite dev` — start development server
 - `vite build` — build production version
 - `vite preview` — run production build locally

-SvelteKit provides its own CLI command for project initialization:
+## svelte-kit sync

-**svelte-kit sync** — generates `tsconfig.json` and all type definitions (importable as `./$types` in routing files).
-Automatically runs as the `prepare` npm lifecycle script when creating new projects, so manual invocation is rarely needed.
+`svelte-kit sync` generates `tsconfig.json` and all type definitions that can be imported as `./$types` in routing files.
+This command is automatically run as the `prepare` npm lifecycle script when creating a new project, so manual execution is typically unnecessary.